flyteorg/flytekit/docs/source/design/authoring.rst

 Authoring Structure
 ############################

-Enabling users to write tasks and workflows is the core feature of flytekit, it is why it exists.
+Enabling users to write tasks and workflows is the core feature of Flytekit, it is why it exists.
 This document goes over how some of the internals work.

 *************
 Background
 *************
-Please see the `design doc <https://docs.google.com/document/d/17rNKg6Uvow8CrECaPff96Tarr87P2fn4ilf_Tv2lYd4/edit#>`__.
+Please refer `design doc <https://docs.google.com/document/d/17rNKg6Uvow8CrECaPff96Tarr87P2fn4ilf_Tv2lYd4/edit#>`__.

 *********************
 Types and Type Engine
 *********************
 Flyte has its own type system, which is codified `in the IDL <https://github.com/flyteorg/flyteidl>`__.
-Python of course has its own typing system, even though it's a dynamic language, and is mostly explained in `PEP 484 <https://www.python.org/dev/peps/pep-0484/>`_.
-In order to work properly, flytekit needs to be able to convert between the two.
+Python, of course, has its own typing system, even though it's a dynamic language, and is mostly explained in `PEP 484 <https://www.python.org/dev/peps/pep-0484/>`_.
+In order to work properly, Flytekit needs to be able to convert between the two.

 Type Engine
 =============
-The primary way this happens is through the :py:class:`flytekit.extend.TypeEngine`.
+This happens primarily through the :py:class:`flytekit.extend.TypeEngine`.
 This engine works by invoking a series of :py:class:`TypeTransformers <flytekit.extend.TypeTransformer>`.
 Each transformer is responsible for providing the functionality that the engine needs for a given native Python type.

 *****************
 Callable Entities
 *****************
-Tasks, workflows, and launch plans form the core of the Flyte user experience.
+:ref:`Tasks <divedeep-tasks>`, :ref:`workflows <divedeep-workflows>`, and `launch plans <divedeep-launchplans>` form the core of the Flyte user experience.
 Each of these concepts are backed by one or more Python classes.
 These classes in turn, are instantiated by decorators (in the case of tasks and workflow) or a normal Python call (in the case of launch plans).

 Tasks
 =====